-Tapping into your retirement savings account is another option.
-The CARES Act allows you to borrow up to $100,000 from a 401(k) with no payments due the first year.
-Or you can withdraw up to $100,000 from an IRA with no 10% early withdrawal penalty.
-The downside is that you'll be reducing your future nest egg by doing so.
+Tapping into your retirement savings account was another option in 2020.
+The CARES Act allowed you to borrow up to $100,000 from a 401(k) with no payments due the first year.
+Or you could have withdrawn up to $100,000 from an IRA with no 10% early withdrawal penalty.

 Funds withdrawn from an IRA or 401(k) retirement account are taxable as income.
 You can replace those funds without impacting annual contribution limits, just like a retirement account rollover.
 You will have three years to complete any repayment—and any income tax you may have incurred on amounts you repay is refundable.